Bindery

 Side Stitching

-If you have a small booklet, around ¼”, an economical way to bind it would be side stitching.
-Two staple are placed parallel to the spine near the left edge.
-(Note: keep images and type well away from the binding edge so they don’t get covered up.)
+If you have a small booklet, around ¼ inch, side-stitching is an economical way to bind.
+Two staples are placed parallel to the spine near the left edge.
+Images and type must be designed well away from the binding edge to avoid being covered.

 Perfect Binding

-Perfect binding works on publications with at least 60 pages (see how to count originals) and will accomodate bound books from ⅛” to 1½” in thickness.
-This involves adhesive, which is glued along the edges of the text sheets and binds the text to a wraparound cover.
-This type of binding is good for books that do not need to lay flat.
-Perfect binding is more complex and expensive than other binding methods, and may not be cost effective for small quantities.
+Perfect binding is appropriate for documents with at least 60 pages, accommodating books from ⅛ inch to 1½ inches thick.
+Perfect binding uses adhesive along the edges of the text sheets, binding the text to a wraparound cover.
+This type of binding is good for books that do not need to stay flat.
+Perfect binding is more complex and costly than other binding methods.

 Padding

-We can pad plain paper into notepads or NCR (no carbon required) paper into multi-page forms.
-The standard number of sheets per pad is 25, 50, or 100, but a different number of sheets per pad may be selected.
+Plain paper can be padded into notepads or NCR (no carbon required) paper made into multipage forms.
+The standard number of sheets per pad is 25, 50, or 100.

 Numbering

-Scoring is used before folding if the job is printed on cover weight stock, to create an accurate and neat fold line.
-Certain jobs require scoring and not folding, for a professional look when the customer is to finish the fold.
-Perforating is for jobs with tear-offs.
+Scoring is used before folding heavyweight stock to create a neat, accurate fold line.
+Perforating allows for tear-offs.
 Slot perforations, for cards, are also available.

 Drilling